 This translates to more options and greater opportunities for Western companies to reach Chinese people during digital marketing strategies as more than 83% of China’s internet users accessed Chinese search engines.
 Utilizing search engines for research and trend discovery are key components of Chinese users, offering an introduction into Western products and services that take the time to develop Chinese digital marketing solutions.

-Search Engine Platforms to Know About for Chinese Digital Marketing
+Search Engines that you must know for Chinese Digital Marketing

 China’s search engine market has reached over $15 billion and more than 750 million Chinese users accessed a Chinese search engine by March 2020.
 Knowing which platforms to use and how to target the right Chinese audience can be the difference in Chinese digital marketing, especially as mobile search engines and the use of mobile devices by consumers becomes more competitive and popular in China.